tailscale/gitops-acl-action/README.md

   panel](https://login.tailscale.com/admin/machines))

 Once you do that, commit the changes and push them to GitHub.
-You will have CI automatically test and push your ACL changes to Tailscale.
+You will have CI automatically test and push changes to your tailnet policy file to Tailscale.